-The Sega Card or Sega My Card media format was an alternative to cartridges, designed by Sega for use with the SG-1000 II, Sega Mark III and Sega Master System.
-The latter two used cards with the name Sega My Card Mark III in Japan, to differentiate them from those designed for Mark II hardware.
+The Sega Card or Sega My Card media format was an alternative to cartridges, designed by Sega for use with the SG-1000, Sega Mark III and Sega Master System.
+The latter two used cards with the name Sega My Card Mark III in Japan, to differentiate them from those designed for SG-1000 hardware.

-Sega Cards are not region locked, unlike Master System cartridges which are of a completely different shape in non-Asian regions.
-Systems without a card reader (the original SG-1000, and redesigned Sega Master System II) can use the Card Catcher to run card-based games.
+Unlike Master System cartridges which are of a completely different shape in non-Asian regions, both Western and Asian Sega Cards are physically identical.
+However, as Asian SG-1000 and Mark III games generally lack a ROM header (which the bios of Western systems require) Asian Sega Cards are not compatible with Western Master Systems.
+Systems without a card reader (the original SG-1000, SC-3000, and redesigned Sega Master System II) can use the Card Catcher to run card-based games.
 The Power Base Converter was the last piece of hardware to contain a card slot, however, as the Sega Mega Drive cannot run SG-1000 games, the slot is restricted solely to Mark III/Master System cards.

 The Sega AI Computer also ran Sega cards, though they were incompatible with other systems.